| #dayjob | #Kafkaesque | #ora |

 The CEO said ‘I guess we’ll find out!’ and so I killed the power, and yanked out all the LAN cables, tucked everything in, and wheeled it into the foyer.
 The damn thing weighed like 200kg and it was great fun maneuvering it down the crappy old elevator (which twice that day forgot which floor we wanted) and onto the trailer.

-A couple of hours later we were leaving the premises, and we got the phone call from the Foreign Country support office, asking why their phones were dead.
+A couple of hours later we were leaving the premises, and we got the phone call from the Foreign Country support office, asking if we knew why their phones were dead.

 “Can you plug them back in?” asked the sad voice on the phone.

-The server’s in the trailer behind the car, so, no. We’d also yanked the LAN cables which were hard-wired into sockets.
-The lease was ending.
-There was no going back.
+The server’s in the trailer behind the car right now, so, no. We’d also destroyed the LAN cables when disconnecting everything, because they were hard-wired into sockets.
+The lease was ending and, sorry, no, there is no going back.

 And in a final note, the Old Boss was invited to an all-hands party, which he could join via remote video, on Friday.